learn-co-curriculum/omniauth_lab/README.md

 GitHub.

 We **won't** be creating a full user sign-up flow.
-Depending on which third-party authenticator you use the data you receive will vary.
+Depending on which third-party authenticator you use, the data you receive will vary.
 As such, we're going to provide the scaffolding to ensure you're talking to the third-party authenticator and will set your expectations about what sort of data you might have available.
 At the end of this lab, you will have the